-- On May 28, 2010, we acquired an additional interest of approximately 19% in Houston Galleria, located in Houston, Texas thereby increasing our interest from 31.5% to 50.4%. - On April 29, 2010, Gallerie Commerciali Italia, or GCI, one of our European joint ventures in which we hold a 49% ownership interest, sold its 40% interest in Porta di Roma for €71 million. - On March 25, 2010, GCI opened Catania, a 642,000 square foot shopping center in Sicily, Italy. - On March 2, 2010, GCI opened Argine, a 300,000 square foot shopping center in Naples, Italy. - On July 9, 2009, Chelsea Japan Company, Ltd., the joint venture which operates the Japanese Premium Outlets in which we have a 40% ownership interest, opened Ami Premium Outlets located in Ami, Japan.
+- During the first nine months of 2010, we disposed of an other retail property. - On July 15, 2010, we and our partner in Simon Ivanhoe, Ivanhoe Cambridge, Inc., or Ivanhoe Cambridge, sold our collective interests in Simon Ivanhoe which owned seven shopping centers located in France and Poland to Unibail-Rodamco. - On May 28, 2010, we acquired an additional interest of approximately 19% in Houston Galleria, located in Houston, Texas thereby increasing our interest from 31.5% to 50.4%. - On April 29, 2010, Gallerie Commerciali Italia, or GCI, one of our European joint ventures in which we hold a 49% ownership interest, sold its 40% interest in Porta di Roma for €71 million. - On March 25, 2010, GCI opened Catania, a 642,000 square foot shopping center in Sicily, Italy. - On March 2, 2010, GCI opened Argine, a 300,000 square foot shopping center in Naples, Italy. - On July 9, 2009, Chelsea Japan Company, Ltd., the joint venture which operates the Japanese Premium Outlets in which we have a 40% ownership interest, opened Ami Premium Outlets located in Ami, Japan.

-For the purposes of the following comparison between the six months ended June 30, 2010 and 2009, the above transactions are referred to as the "property transactions."
+For the purposes of the following comparison between the three and nine months ended September 30, 2010 and 2009, the above transactions are referred to as the "property transactions."
 In the following discussions of our results of operations, "comparable" refers to properties open and operating throughout the periods in both 2010 and 2009.

-Three Months Ended June 30, 2010 vs. Three Months Ended June 30, 2009
+Three Months Ended September 30, 2010 vs. Three Months Ended September 30, 2009

-Minimum rents increased \$12.5 million during the 2010 period, of which the property transactions accounted for \$3.8 million of the increase.
-Comparable rents increased \$8.7 million, or 1.5%.
-This was primarily due to an increase in minimum rents of \$7.9 million due to occupancy gains, a \$1.7 million increase in straight-line rents and an increase in rents from carts, kiosks, and other temporary tenants of \$0.4 million, offset by a \$1.3 million decrease in comparable property activity, primarily attributable to a decline in the fair market value of in-place lease amortization.
+Minimum rents increased \$35.0 million during the 2010 period, of which the property transactions accounted for \$21.2 million of the increase.
+Comparable rents increased \$13.8 million, or 2.4%.
+This was primarily due to an increase in minimum rents of \$11.5 million due to occupancy gains, an increase in rents from carts, kiosks, and other temporary tenants of \$1.7 million and a \$1.4 million increase in straight-line rents, partially offset by a \$0.8 million decrease attributable to a decline in the fair market value of in-place lease amortization.
+Overage rent increased \$6.5 million, or 32.8%, as a result of an increase in tenant sales for the period as compared to the prior period.